-- In cases which also involve an allegation of abuse against a staff member, see Part four of this quidance. - Early help means providing support as soon as a problem emerges at any point in a child's life.
+2 Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process

+3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children.

-Chapter one of Working together to safeguard children provides detailed guidance on the early help process. - Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-This can include s17 assessments of children in need and s47 assessments of children at risk of significant harm.
-Full details are in Chapter one of Working together to safeguard children - This could include applying for an Emergency Protection Order (EPO).
+4 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+Children in need may be assessed under section 17 of the Children Act 1989.
+Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
+Full details are in Chapter one of Working Together to Safeguard Children.

+5 This could include applying for an Emergency Protection Order (EPO).